 Jessica Blotter launched Kind Traveler, the first ‘Give + Get’ hotel booking platform that transforms travelers into a financial force that benefits communities, the environment, and animals.
 Travelers ‘give’ to a local or global charity.
-As reward for their donation, they ‘get’ an exclusive rate to book directly with the world’s best hotels and unique properties.
+As a reward for their donation, they ‘get’ an exclusive rate to book directly with the world’s best hotels and unique properties.

 100 percent of the donations raised on the Kind Traveler platform are given to charity.
-This new travel site has tremendous potential for positive global impact.
+This new travel site has tremendous potential for a positive global impact.
 Last year alone, more than one billion trips were taken.

 Kind Traveler is completely different than an online travel agency (OTA), primarily because of the booking process and the manner in which they profile the hotel.
-Direct booking provides a significant value for the hotel and traveler, allowing them to communicate directly with each other – before, during and after their stay.
+Direct booking provides significant value for the hotel and traveler, allowing them to communicate directly with each other – before, during and after their stay.